 Eugenia sits at the top of the Beaver Valley and Eugenia Falls tumbles a dramatic 30 meters to the valley below.
 Come to Eugenia to eat, hike the Bruce Trail, cycle or visit nearby galleries.

 For decades, Flesherton has been known as the hub for arts, culture and food in southern Grey.
-It is also a designated "walking village", a great place to stroll of to start a hike.
+It is also a designated "walking village", a great place to stroll around, or starting place for a longer hike.

 Hanover invites you to join us and discover more!
 A vibrant downtown and an array of attractions, dining options and great shopping awaits you!
 There is a bit of history, local celebration, entertainment and an all around good time in whatever brings you here and in what you decide to do.